mauriciopoppe/blog/site/content/notes/learning-japanese.md

 Similar to [my strategy for learning French through Comprehensible Input](../learning-french/#the-power-of-comprehensible-input), I'm consuming Japanese content that I can understand.
 My favorite platforms are YouTube and Stremio (where I can watch anime).

-### Self Learning Tools
+### Understanding Japanese content in videos

-* **Understanding Japanese content in videos** - I am using my own Chrome extension called [Subtitle Insights](https://mauriciopoppe.github.io/SubtitleInsights/), to get smart AI insights and translations while watching videos.
+I am using my own Chrome extension called [Subtitle Insights](https://mauriciopoppe.github.io/SubtitleInsights/), to get smart AI insights and translations while watching videos.
 My current setup involves enabling the overlay where I attempt to read the sentence (in Kanji and Kana) without the translation enabled (which I disable to force myself to practice reading and recalling content that I learned).
 If I want a translation of the sentence, I can see it in the extension sidebar.
 If there's a part of the sentence that I don't understand, I read the "insights" which explain parts of the grammar.
 I configured the extension to use this system prompt:

 ```
 Role: Japanese Grammar Instructor for English speakers.